 Our Community Funds

-Rio Tinto Coal Australia currently operates eight community development funds.
+Rio Tinto Coal Australia currently operates six community development funds.
 The funds were established to allow us to contribute to projects which address educational, economic and social needs of communities and that will be sustainable in the long term.
 Each group determines how the funds will be used in their community.

 They are an integral part of our approach to community relations, a key objective of which is to effectively contribute to communities' long term sustainability.
 The funds also contribute to our objective of building robust relationships with our communities of interest, through the relationships developed with board members as well as individuals and organisations applying for funding.
 Effective operation of the funds also requires us to have a sound understanding of the needs and aspirations of each community.